-In the fifth spot, I pack a few Arkie-style jigs in green pumpkin and blue/black color combinations.
+In the fifth spot, I pack a few Arkie or Booyah-style jigs in green pumpkin and blue/black color combinations (you can experiment with different colors).
 I’m honestly not sure what they’re supposed to mimic without a trailer, but they’ve been winning tournaments for decades.

 Throw a crawdad on it and hop it around.
 Rip a swimbait in half and thread the tail end on, and swim it through the lake.
 Add the back half of a Senko and let it sit.
 No matter what you thread on, the undulating rubber skirt tends to entice even the most lethargic bass into a strike.

 Unlike the other baits mentioned, however, the strikes on a jig tend to be soft and, oftentimes, unnoticeable.
 Be sure to watch your line closely, and set the hook HARD to ensure you get past the built-in fiber weed guard.

 Sixth, I’ll pack a 2-4 inch minnow-shaped silver crankbait, regarded by many seasoned anglers as some of the best crankbaits for largemouth bass.
 Personally, I’ve had limited success with hard baits, but the silver/minnow combination seems to work just about anywhere, and at any time!